Day-by-Day / January 3, 1804

 A cold, blustery day

-Winter Camp at Wood River, IL The day at winter camp is cold and very windy.
-Clark measures the altitude of the sun, and Lewis continues to work at Cahokia and St. Louis.
+The day at Wood River is cold and the wind blows sand “with fury”.
+Clark measures the altitude of the sun, and Lewis continues at Cahokia and St. Louis “on business of importance to the enterprise”.

 Cold Blustery Day